effector/next/README.md

 ## App directory (Next.js Beta)

 #### 1. Setup EffectorNext provider as Client Component

 New `app` directory considers all components as Server Components by default.

-Because of that `EffectorNext` provider won't work as it is, as it uses client-only `createContext` API internally - you will immideatly get an compile error in Next.js
+Because of that `EffectorNext` provider won't work as it is, as it uses client-only `createContext` API internally - you will immoderately get a compile error in Next.js

-The official way to handle this - [is to re-export such components as modules with 'use client' directive](https://beta.nextjs.org/docs/rendering/server-and-client-components#third-party-packages).
+The official way to handle this - [is to re-export such components as modules with "use client" directive](https://beta.nextjs.org/docs/rendering/server-and-client-components#third-party-packages).

 To do so, create `effector-provider.tsx` file at the top level of your `app` directory and copy-paste following code from snippet there: